kohalhoq/Covid_project/README.md

      Returns:
       travelling_statistics: take the provided statistics about different nations and use this function to identify the risk of being exposed to covid
       """
+      self.time= time
+      print(" Mention the travelling you have done within the last month ") time = str(input("Amount of time spent on the location in days") print(time)
+      self.location = location
+      l4_location =

       def physical_contact(self, contact)
       """ This functions will consist of questions for the contact with other covid patients or possible covid affected individuals